The Chomsky-Sch\"utzenberger Theorem for Quantitative Context-Free Languages: Introduction

-In \cite{dromei11,mei11,dromei10}, two other fundamental results of formal language theory, the Kleene and B\"uchi theorem for regular languages, were shown to hold not only for semiring-weighted automata \cite{sch61,drostuvog10}, but also for quantitative automata over valuation monoids.
+The robustness of automata over valuation monoids is witnessed by the fact that two other fundamental results of formal language theory, the Kleene and B\"uchi theorems for recognizable languages, were shown to hold not only for semiring-weighted automata \cite{sch61,drogas07}, but also for quantitative automata over valuation monoids \cite{dromei11,mei11,dromei10}.
 This raises the question which further results from the theory of semiring-weighted automata could be extended to more general quantitative automata settings including calculations of averages.

+This paper combines the papers \cite{drovog13} and \cite{drovog14} and supplements them by a few additional examples and more detailed proofs.